MARS: Masked Automatic Ranks Selection in Tensor Decompositions: INTRODUCTION

+Here we highlight related work on tensor rank determination with a focus on application to deep learning.
+We refer to \Cref{app:rel_work} for more related literature on tensorization.

-\citet{DBLP:journals/corr/KimPYCYS15} perform overall DNN compression via approximating FC and convolutional layers with low-rank matrix factorization and Tucker-2 tensor decomposition respectively.
-Considering the simplicity of the used decompositions, the authors propose to approximate the ranks with a special Bayesian technique for matrix ranks selection~\cite{nakajima2012perfect}.
-Nevertheless, the involved training procedure, consisting of decomposition of the pre-trained model and fine-tuning of the decomposed model, turned out to be inefficient.
-The MUSCO~\cite{DBLP:journals/corr/abs-1903-09973} algorithm, which repeatedly performs decomposition and fine-tuning steps, partially resolved this disadvantage.
-Very recently,~\citet{cheng2020novel} proposed a reinforcement learning-based rank selection scheme for tensorized neural networks which, however, also introduces extra complexity and computational requirements by separating agent and model training.
-In contrast, MARS operates end-to-end with model training without splitting it into any stages, which is naturally more preferable.
-Moreover, it is not confined to specific types of tensor decompositions, models or tasks.
+\citet{DBLP:journals/corr/KimPYCYS15} perform full DNN compression via approximating FC and convolutional layers with low-rank matrix factorization and Tucker-2 tensor decomposition, respectively, where ranks are estimated with a special Bayesian matrix rank selection technique~\citep{nakajima2012perfect}.
+However, the involved training procedure consisting of decomposition of the pre-trained model and fine-tuning of the decomposed model turned out to be inefficient.
+The MUSCO algorithm~\citep{gusak2019automated}, which repeatedly performs decomposition and fine-tuning steps, partially resolved this disadvantage.
+Lately,~\citet{cheng2020novel} proposed a reinforcement learning-based rank selection scheme for TNNs, which, however, also introduces extra computational requirements by separating agent and model training.
+In contrast, MARS operates end-to-end with model training without splitting it into stages, which is naturally more preferable.
+Moreover, it is not confined to specific types of tensor decompositions, models, or tasks.

-Existing methods for automatic determination of the decomposition ranks, which also take advantage of the Bayesian approach, cover concrete types of tensor decompositions, like the above-mentioned Tucker-2 decomposition or TT-decomposition~\cite{hawkins2019bayesian}, or are based on peculiarities of the task, e.g., optimal decomposed approximation of a tensor~\cite{doi:10.1002/cem.1223} or linear regression~\cite{guhaniyogi2017bayesian}.
-These approaches mostly rely on Bayesian techniques which conclude in structured pruning of the decomposition cores.
-For instance, in~\citet{hawkins2019bayesian}, a special coupling prior distribution over Tensor Train cores is proposed.
-The values representing ranks significances are coupled in the variance of the prior.
-The authors additionally endow these values with a shrinking hyperprior, such that the Bayesian Inference in this model results in low-rank TT-decompositions.
-Applying it to neural networks with TT-decomposed layers end up in so-called Low-Rank Bayesian Tensorized Neural Networks (LR-BTNN).
-We, instead, propose a general-purpose ranks selection technique, applicable for any tasks involving arbitrary tensorized models.
-In addition, our method is based on a completely different idea of learning binary masks over the decomposition cores.
+Existing methods for automatic rank selection that also take advantage of the Bayesian approach cover only certain types of tensor decompositions~\citep{rai2014scalable, zhao2015bayesian, xu2020learning, xu2021probabilistic, fang2021bayesian} or are based on peculiarities of the task, e.g., tensor approximation~\citep{doi:10.1002/cem.1223} or linear regression~\citep{guhaniyogi2017bayesian}.
+These approaches mostly embody structured pruning of the decomposition cores.
+For instance,~\citet{hawkins2021bayesian} propose a specific shrinking coupling prior distribution over TT-cores and perform Bayesian inference to obtain Low-Rank Bayesian Tensorized Neural Networks (LR-BTNN).
+We, instead, propose a general-purpose ranks selection technique applicable for any tasks and decompositions.